fkhan98/BERT_for_classification_training_inference_and_pruning/README.md

 # Detailed explanation of how pruning and textpruner works
 * https://docs.google.com/document/d/1WI9r3kFv_USbSU2XrAj426wG78OjKS1yjbLr2TXa-rE/edit?usp=sharing
+* The documentation file for how pruning and textpruner works can also be found in ./docs/pruning and textpruner.pdf

 # Resources
 * https://aclanthology.org/2022.acl-demo.4/ (link of the paper of TextPruner)